 It will ensure its existing customer base will benefit from the programme and make sure new clients are fully informed of how they will be making Long Island greener and cleaner.

 With a ten year payment from PSEG for reducing the power burden during times of peak demand, customers will reap the benefits whilst contributing to this vital initiative.
 They are also protecting themselves against potential power cuts.
+There might be some DC generators involved as well.

 Hurricane Sandy is fresh in residents recent imagination, Long Islanders have noted that those with PV that went offline would have benefited from the back up of storage batteries.
 These customers are bringing about the vision of being a carbon-free state by using their own devices.